salkyna/salkyna/README.md

 🎓 Pursuing master's degree in Artificial Intelligence
 👩🏻‍💻 On track to start my research in the field of Computational Linguistics
 👀 Actively looking for an internship opportunity in the fields of AI / DS / ML / DL
+🔥 Passionate about Algorithmic Trading and Quant Research

 ### Objective: